 Local Sales Tax Option

-On November 2, 2021 eligible Saint Peter voters will consider a ballot question to finance construction of a new fire station.
+On November 2, 2021 Saint Peter voters approved a sales and use tax of one-half of one percent (0.5%) to finance the construction of a new fire station in the City.
 The information below is presented for your information.

 Ballot Question: Shall the City of Saint Peter, Minnesota be authorized to finance the construction of a new fire station in the City by imposing a sales and use tax of one-half of one percent (0.5%)?
 Local Sales Tax Option Sample Ballot